 When an FTP client contacts a server, a TCP connection is established between the two machines.
 The server does a passive open (a socket is listen) when it begins operation; thereafter clients can connect with the server via active opens.
-This TCP connection persists for as long as the client maintains a session with the server, (usually determined by a human user) and is used to convey commands from the client to the server, and the server replies back to the client.
+This TCP connection persists for as long as the client maintains a session with the server, (usually determined by a human user).
+This connection is then used to convey commands from the client to the server, and the server replies back to the client.
 This connection is referred to as the FTP command connection.

 If the FTP command requires the server to move a large piece of data (like a file), a second TCP connection is required to do this.
-This is referred to as the FTP data connection (as opposed to the aforementioned command connection).
-In active mode the data connection is opened by the server back to a listening client.
-In passive mode the client opens also the data connection.
+This is referred to as the FTP data connection (as opposed to the previously mentioned command connection).
+In active mode, the data connection is opened by the server back to a listening client.
+In passive mode, the client opens also the data connection.
 The data connection persists only for transporting the required data.
 It is closed as soon as all the data has been sent.

 In active mode FTP the client connects from a random unprivileged port P (P > 1023) to the FTP server's command port, port 21.
 Then, the client starts listening to port P+1 and sends the FTP command PORT P+1 to the FTP server.
 The server will then connect back to the client's specified data port from its local data port, which is port 20.